Ihaa21/LightRendering/README.md

 # TODO

+- Fix resizing bug, seems to require translating the window for resize to adjust itself
 - Add transparent objects to all renderers
 - Add MSAA support to all renderers
 - Add GPU profiling and maybe try out some optimizations